-Community Employment (CE) programmes are designed to help people to get back to work by offering part-time and temporary placements in jobs based within local communities.
+Community Employment (CE) programmes are designed to enhance the employability and mobility of disadvantaged and unemployed persons by providing work experience and training opportunities for them within their communities.
 The scheme is supported by the Department of Employment Affairs and Social Protection.